Maxwell013/Logger/README.md

 - `END_OF_LINE_SUFFIX`,   `true`,  Toggles the display of a end of line following the message

 ## Changelog

+### Version 1.1.2 - Namespace convention
+- Changed the namespace naming convention to lowercase for consistency

 ### Version 1.1.1 - Safe timestamps
 - Changed the timestamp implementation to avoid unsafe functions